tomicmilica95/greenstate/README.md

 Alternative Setup
 If the above Docker setup doesn't suit your needs(but I hope it won't):
 Run Local Application:
 Open two terminals, one for the frontend and the other for the backend.

 Install Dependencies:

 In both terminals, run:
 npm install

+Set .env file with your credential of database I use postgre DB

 Start the Application:

 Next command in both terminals: